cgianelle/glowing-octo-robot/README.md

 `web_app.py` provides a minimal web interface using only the Python standard library.
 It lets you upload new game JSON files and play them in the browser.
+Each section displays its available options so you can choose how the story proceeds.
 Run the server with:

 ```bash